MEKuroko007/printf/README.md

 Write your own printf function and stay away from our printf project.
-If kimba catch u , will kick u ou
+If kimba catch u , will kick u

 ## Concepts